 Bergisel Ski Jump

 Even though it’s a tower for ski jump you can visit it all year round.
-Buy a ticket to get on top of the tower to enjoy sweepings views to Innsbruck and surrounding Alps or even have a lunch or dinner at the Bergisel SKY restaurant.
+Buy a ticket to get on top of the tower to enjoy sweepings views to Innsbruck and surrounding Alps.
+You can even have a lunch or dinner at the Bergisel SKY restaurant at the top.

-There are not just things to see in Innsbruck, but also to taste.
-Innsbruck is the capital of the Tyrol region, which is famous for its gourmet meat products such as ‘Tiroler speck’, cold cut ham and beef.
-Taste in a restaurant or buy in one of the meat shops in the city.
+There are things not only to see in Innsbruck, but also to taste!
+Innsbruck is the capital of the Tyrol region that is famous for its gourmet meat products such as ‘Tiroler speck’, cold cut ham and beef.
+Taste Tyrolean meat in a restaurant or buy it in one of the meat shops in the city.

-While me and the boys viewed rubber duck toys made with Austrian motifs in a souvenir shop, Yuriy went to “view” cold cut meat varieties in a store on the same street… and returned with a sac full of Tyrolean meat products (ok, it was a small sac, but still a sac! 🙂 )
+While me and the boys were wondering in a souvenir shop in one of the old town’s small streets, Yuriy instead went to (I quote) “just to browse” cold cut meat varieties in an opposite store.
+He returned with a sac full of Tyrolean meat products (ok, it was a small sac, but still a sac! 🙂 ).

-If you are not into meat products, then try strudel! 🙂 Traditional Austrian strudel is a delicious sweet and they make it with all kinds of fillings and often service with a scoop of ice-cream.
+If you are not into meat products, then try strudel! 🙂 Traditional Austrian strudel is a delicious dessert and they make it with all kinds of fillings.
+You will find strudels for all tastes.
+Sweet varieties are often served with a scoop of ice-cream.
 Yum!

 Innsbrucke (Inn Bridge)

-Of course, after you ate a strudel you need to keep walking to compensate all the calories in it 🙂 So, head out from the old town towards the river and Innsbrucke bridge.
+After you ate a strudel you need to keep walking to compensate all the calories in it, right? 😉 Head out from the old town towards the river and Innsbrucke bridge.
 Did you know that ‘Innsbruck’ name of the city actually means a Bridge over the river Inn?

-There are nice views opening while standing on the bridge – beginning of the old town on one side, neat colorful houses on the other side and cretaceous colored river in the middle.
+Nice views open from the bridge – beginning of the old town on one side, neat colorful houses on the other side and cretaceous colored river in the middle.

 Imperial Palace (Hofburg)

-Walking in the city you can’t possibly miss the huge complex in the old town, which previously was an Imperial Palace.
+Walking in the city you can’t possibly miss the huge complex in the old town – a former Imperial Palace.
 The main building – Hofburg – is only a part of the larger complex including the Hofkirche, Innsbruck Cathedral and other buildings.